 In 2007, when the iPhone made its debut, people were a little skeptical about the revolution it may bring to the mobile app market.
-However, fast forward to 2020, today’s children now learn to “swipe” first before they even learn to tie their shoes.
+However, fast forward to 2020, today’s children now learn to “swipe” first before they even learn to tie their shoes lace.

-Today when the world is going through this unpredictable pandemic, COVID-19, e-learning has seen a significant surge as remote teaching using e-learning solutions and education apps become the new normal.
+Today when the world is going through this unpredictable pandemic, COVID-19, e-learning has seen a significant surge as remote teaching using e-learning solutions and education apps became the new normal.

-If you also want to join this revolutionary journey and create an education app or an e-learning solution for either your institute, coaching class, school, or just a platform for independent tutors, you can explore the development stages and features of how to develop an education app with us.
+If you also want to join this revolutionary journey and create an education app or e-learning solutions for either your institute, coaching class, school, or just a platform for independent tutors, you can explore the entire journey of education app development with us.

 According to Statista, the e-learning solutions market is expected to grow over $243 billion by 2022, worldwide.

 The reason is flexibility.
 Students can learn through different mediums like exercise files, instructional videos, activities, games, podcasts, etc. The platform offers resources and materials, one piece at a time so that a load of exercises and tasks doesn’t overwhelm students.

 Apart from that, it

 - Contains plenty of valuable instructional resources and provides students with an outstanding learning experience.

 - Makes seamless, quick, and bug-free interactions between students and teachers.

 - Gives learners a real-time analysis of their development.